Offline Sync

 ).await?;

-let orders_with_users = sync_manager.query_local(
+let orders_with_users = sync_manager.query(

 r#"FOR o IN orders